DogeisCut/Costume/README.md

   - Set blending mode, options are the ones available in inkscape but add and multiply are at the top and it’s ordered by use.

   - Set line/shape order (does the fill layer over the lines or vice versa?)

+  -  A setting to select only by the origin/piviot points of objects.

 - ### Reshape (Modifications)

   - Set line join, end, and start types.

   - Set the line dotted-ness

+  - Smooth button

+  - Reduce button

 - ### Brush (Modifications)